MichaelCurrin/dev-cheatsheets/cheatsheets/licensing.md

 # Licensing cheatsheet

-How to choose a license for your project.
+> How to choose and apply a license for your project.

+This is based on the notice in one license and can also be

 ## Resources

-By Github:
+### By Github

 - [License a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) from Github docs.
 - Choose a License